xavibou/xavibou.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD Candidate in Image Processing and Computer Vision at Centre Borelli, Ecole Normale Superieure Paris-Saclay
+I am a PhD Candidate in Image Processing and Computer Vision at Centre Borelli, Ecole Normale Superieure Paris-Saclay.
+I work on change detection on satellite imagery and video.
+I am interested in problems with limited annotations, i.e. unsupervised, few-shot and self-supervised.

 Research
 ======